 If you would like to practice image processing on a pre-stacked image, you can download my Autosave.tif file below.
 It is a photo of the Rosette Nebula with over 2 hours of total exposure.
-It is a large 32 bit TIFF file like the one used in the processing tutorial on this page.
+It is the same 32 bit TIFF file that was used in the video tutorial above.

 My Step by Step Guide

 If you prefer a step-by-step guide to my techniques, you can follow along with the astrophotography tutorial on the Lagoon Nebula below.
 The techniques used in the video can be applied to many deep-sky objects but will work best on wide-field nebulae like the one in this tutorial.